 Specify what your proposal will address in particular and what your aims and objectives are.
 Describe the research you intend to undertake, your methodology, and discuss why you have decided on your specific research tasks.
 Use this opportunity to:

-- Highlight existing facilities available to you at the university you are applying to
+- Highlight existing facilities available to you at the University

 - Identify potential problems and how you might overcome them

 4. A prediction of the expected outcomes of your research

 Conclude your research proposal by addressing your predicted outcomes.
 What are you hoping to prove/disprove?
 Indicate how you envisage your research will contribute to debates and discussions in your particular subject area:

 - How will your research make an original contribution to knowledge?

 - How might it fill gaps in existing work?

 - How might it extend understanding of particular topics?

 How long should my research proposal be?

 For your formal application to the University, your research proposal should be 1-2 pages long.
 Proposals for funding applications will probably have strict word counts – stick to these.